A repeating fast radio burst associated with a persistent radio source: Persistent Radio Source

-In the 1.5 GHz deep image, we detected 8 `point-like' sources, including the PRS (based on our point-source selection criteria described earlier), with a flux density higher than 260 $\mu {\rm Jy}$ within 5 arcminutes of the phase center.
-There is an additional bright source with a flux density of a few tens mJy in the region, but it was not classified as a `point-like' source based on our criteria.
+In the 1.5 GHz deep image, we detected 8 `point-like' sources, including the PRS, within 5 arcminutes of the phase center and with a flux density no less than that of the PRS (at 260 $\mu {\rm Jy}$) based on our point-source selection criteria described earlier.
+There is an additional bright source with a flux density of a few tens of mJy in the region, but it was not classified as a `point-like' source based on our criteria.

 To estimate the chance coincidence probability of the PRS with the bursts, we compared the solid angle corresponding to the uncertainty of burst localization and the average solid angle occupied by each of the eight `point-like' sources in the FRB field-of-view.
-The solid angle corresponding to each of the 8 `point-like' sources is roughly estimated as S$_{\mathrm{source}}$= $\pi (5/60)^{2}/8$ Sr. The offset between the average position of the nine bursts and the position of the PRS at 3 GHz, which is best constrained when taking both statistical and systematic errors into account, is about 0.13 arcseconds.
-This, along with a statistical error of 0.02 arcseconds and a conservative estimate of the systematic error of 0.15 arcseconds, can be used to estimate the offset between the PRS and the FRB position.
-We conservatively estimate this offset to be 0.3 arcseconds.
-The solid angle corresponding to the offset therefore can be estimated as S$_{\mathrm{offset}}$=$\pi \times (0.3/60/60)^{2}$ Sr. The ratio between S$_{\mathrm{offset}}$ and S$_{\mathrm{source}}$ gives the chance of coincident association of the PRS with the FRB position to be $\approx8\times{10}^{-6}$.
+The solid angle corresponding to each of the 8 `point-like' sources is roughly estimated as S$_{\mathrm{source}}$= $\pi (5/60)^{2}/8$ Sr. The offset between the average position of the nine bursts and the position of the PRS at 5.5 GHz, which is best constrained when taking both statistical and systematic errors into account, is about 0.06 arcseconds.
+This, along with a statistical error of 0.01 arcseconds and a conservative estimate of the systematic error of 0.12 arcseconds, can be used to estimate the offset between the PRS and the FRB position.
+We conservatively estimate this offset to be 0.19 arcseconds.
+The solid angle corresponding to the offset therefore can be estimated as S$_{\mathrm{offset}}$=$\pi \times (0.19/60/60)^{2}$ Sr. The ratio between S$_{\mathrm{offset}}$ and S$_{\mathrm{source}}$ gives the chance of coincident association of the PRS with the FRB position to be $\approx3\times{10}^{-6}$.